 Donald Maclagan, 1 Victoria Court, 72 High Street, Kingussie, PH21 1HZ.

-Alternatively, you may place your order by emailing firstname.lastname@example.org and paying £6.20 per copy by PayPal to email@example.com
+Alternatively, you may place your order by emailing email@example.com and paying £6.20 per copy by PayPal account firstname.lastname@example.org

-The booklet is also available on eBay - search for Metrical Psalms and you will find it easily!
+The book is also available via eBay - search for Maclagan Psalms and you will find it easily.